survivejs/webpack-book/manuscript/styling/01_loading.md

 The [Sass version](https://www.npmjs.com/package/bootstrap-sass) is another option.
 In this case, you should set `precision` option of **sass-loader** to at least 8.
 This is [a known issue](https://www.npmjs.com/package/bootstrap-sass#sass-number-precision) explained at _bootstrap-sass_.

 The third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
-It does a lot more but allows customization.
+It does a lot more and allows customization.

 {pagebreak}